pulp-platform/snitch/docs/ug/documentation.md

 pip install -r docs/requirements.txt
 ```

-After everything ist installed, you can build and serve a local copy by
+After everything is installed, you can build and serve a local copy by
 executing (in the root directory):

 ```bash